a-wild-chocolate/SC1015_miniProject/README.md

 2)	Random Forest Classification
 3)	Convolution Neural Network (CNN)

+## Outcome
+We manage to create two application based on decision tree model and AI model to check the poisonous of mushrooms.
+Successfully solved our problem.
+*Risk Warning: Although our model's accuracy is high, we still strongly advise against eating any wild mushrooms.*

 ## Conclusion:

 There are many characteristics which when analysed shows that they are unique to poisonous mushrooms.